C2SM/git-course/advanced/Exercise_2_submodules.md

 <details><summary>💡 Hint</summary>

 `git switch main` is a no-op here, since `git submodule add` already left you on `main`.
-Get in the habit anyway: it is not a no-op after a plain `git submodule update`, which always detaches HEAD, as you will see later in this exercise.
+Follow this practice regardless: it is not a no-op after a plain `git submodule update`, which always detaches HEAD, as you will see later in this exercise.

 </details>